um 1390

 Lion sculpture from the Landgrave's castle, around 1390

-In 1376, Hermann II, also known as “the scholar”, levied taxes on foodstuffs, fabrics and metal goods in his dominion, which met with fierce opposition, especially from the citizens of the towns.
-Nobles and especially the archbishop of Mainz also supported this criticism of the landgrave in the hope of increasing their influence.
+Accounts from the late 14th century document the costs incurred when Landgrave Heinrich II had the castle built in Alsfeld.
+In 1376, Hermann II, also known as “the Learned,” introduced taxes on food, fabrics, and metal goods in his territory.
+This measure met with fierce resistance, particularly from the citizens of the towns.
+Nobles, especially the Archbishop of Mainz, supported this criticism of the Landgrave in the hope of increasing their influence.

-The building was used as a district court from 1812 and finally demolished in 1847.
-All that remained was a stone lion, which was probably attached to the portal.
-CCRH
+From 1812, the building was used as a district court and was finally demolished in 1847.
+Only a stone lion has been preserved, which was presumably once attached to the portal.
+(JP)